Step #1: Mount the PiPrevNext

 - Run raspi-config, select the camera module, and enable.

 - When prompted, reboot the system and the camera will be enabled.
-This just has to be done once and will configure the GPU to enable the pi camera unless the configuration is changed.
+This only has to be done once and will configure the GPU to enable the Pi camera unless the configuration is changed.

 Step #12: Train face recognitionPrevNext

 - In a terminal session on the Pi, navigate to the directory with the software and execute the following command to start the training script:

 - Once the training script is running you can press the button on the box to take a picture with the Pi camera.
 The script will attempt to detect a single face in the captured image and store it as a positive training image in the ./training/positive subdirectory.

 - This takes about 10 minutes to run and will train the classifier to recognize your face.